Buyer Fit Snapshot

 Quick Answer from the Factory Floor

 I remember my first order landing with bubbling glue and a product manager telling me, “We’ll fix it next run”—felt like a slap in the face, but now I just laugh (and take better notes), knowing custom tuck top boxes with window are only as good as the adhesive plan that went into them.
+In my experience, that’s the part people try to rush first and then act surprised when the window looks tired by the time it hits retail.

 “No amount of fancy printing hides a cloudy pane,” a sales director told a client while I was on a call, referring to Sunrise’s branded packaging that showed glue streaks when track lights hit the window.